 Unit 731 was a covert biological and chemical warfare research and development unit of the Japanese army during World War II.
 To discover the effects of different biological and chemical weapons, as well as other less well-known diseases at the time, Unit 731 performed lethal experiments on different (mostly white) prisoners of war.
-The experiments ranged from simple medical interventions, to truly evil and sadistic actions against prisoners.
+The experiments ranged from simple medical interventions to truly evil and sadistic actions against prisoners.

 The origin of Unit 731 begins with a man named Shiro Ishii, and I think we should give a slight bit of background on him.
 Ishii was born in Shibayama in 1892.
 During his university years, he studied medicine at Kyoto Imperial University.
 Then, in 1921 he was commissioned into the Imperial Japanese Army as a military surgeon.
 For you military nuts out there, his rank was a surgeon lieutenant.
 I believe the Japanese forces have separate military ranks for medical personnel.

 A year after being commissioned, Ishii was assigned to the 1st Army Hospital and Army Medical School in Tokyo.
 He impressed his superiors enough to gain postgraduate medical schooling at his previous university, Kyoto Imperial University.
-While studying his postgraduate education, Ishii would grow bacteria “pets” in petri dishes, which made him known to the university staff, probably as the weird dude who walks his petri dishes.
+While studying his postgraduate education, Ishii would grow bacteria “pets” in Petri dishes, which made him known to the university staff, probably as the weird dude who walks his Petri dishes.

 After his schooling, Ishii began to advocate for the creation of a Japanese bioweapons program.
 To further this goal, he began a two-year tour of the West in 1928 where he performed extensive research into the effects of biological warfare and chemical warfare.
 As many may know, Germany was pretty good at bioweapons as evidenced by their use in World War I. His research garnered him support from high-ranking officials, and it was in 1935 that Ishii was promoted to surgeon lieutenant-colonel and awarded formal control over Unit 731 a year later.

 The formation of Unit 731 began with the forced eviction of the residents of eight Chinese villages to make way for the headquarters.
 At this point, the Japanese Army already occupied a large portion of China.
 With the displaced population, as we’ll see, also came a number of homeless people on which Unit 731 would be able to test.
-Along with the homeless, criminals, expat citizens, prisoners of war, and children would also be among the test subjects.
+Along with the homeless, criminals, ex-pat citizens, prisoners of war, and children would also be among the test subjects.

 Because this article is a Halloween article, I think we’ll deep dive into the atrocities committed.
 Please be warned that some of the next sections are truly awful things to hear.
 Please consider this your trigger warning, and that is for all triggers.
 So, if you know that you are not one to do well with disturbing details, please read another article; possibly our more lighthearted Emu War article.

 Firstly, since Unit 731 was developed to assist with the creation of Japan’s biological weapons, we’ll begin with those.
-There are a lot of accounts about what happened in Unit 731.
+There are a lot of accounts of what happened in Unit 731.
 Some come from diaries written by POWs while in captivity, some come from former Unit 731 medical employees.
 These testimonies are often backed up by different documents from the time.
-For instance, a certain high level military official may have visited Unit 731 at a certain time, and one of the POWs would have noted this in his diary.
+For instance, a certain high-level military official may have visited Unit 731 at a certain time, and one of the POWs would have noted this in his diary.
 But as for proper documentation, there is none.
 All incriminating evidence was destroyed, which we will touch on in a moment.

 Although the accounts are debated, for this article, we will make the claim now that the biological experiments to follow did occur.